Richard H. Keith: Coal

 In 1871 Keith moved to Kansas City and opened a coal yard, that was reorganized as "Keith and Perry Coal Company, and then as Central Coal and Coke Company.

-In 1900 the "Poor's Manual of Railroads showed that R.H.
-Keith, as well as Charles S. Keith (his son and successor), John Perry (partner), and W.C.
+In 1900 the Poor's Manual of Railroads showed that R. H. Keith, as well as Charles S. Keith (his son and successor), John Perry (partner), and W.C.
 Perry were involved in the Central Coal and Coke Company, organized April 16, 1893, and succeeded to Keith and Perry Coal Company.
 There was also the Bowie Lumber Company and Whitaker Tie and Lumber Company of Texarkana, Texas, the Ashdown Lumber Company of Ashdown, Arkansas, and the Missouri Coal and Construction of Kansas City, Missouri.

 In 1902 the Central Coal and Coke Company paid $3,000,000 in cash and stock swaps for the Kansas and Texas Coal Company of St. Louis.
 This catapulted the company to one of the top two of its kind west of Pennsylvania.
 The purchase combined a company with 45 coal mines on 50,000 acres of land in seven states, 10,000 workers, 23 stores, 2500 company houses, and sawmills producing 180,000,000 board feet of lumber a year.

 Railroads

 The coal mines and later timber lands needed transportation to move the commodities.
 Keith formed the Arkansas and Choctaw Railway on August 31, 1895.
 The line ran from the Texarkana and Fort Smith Railway at Ashdown, 22 miles to the Arkansas state line west of Arkinda, Arkansas.
 Richard H. Keith formed a partnership with George A. Madill, a director of the St. Louis–San Francisco Railway ("Frisco"), and John Scullin of the Frisco, forming the Choctaw Construction Company on June 11, 1901, and passing control of the Arkansas and Choctaw Railway to the new company.
 Under an agreement of July 8, 1902, the company's securities were taken over by the Frisco in 1904 and all property on November 30, 1907.
 The railroad ran from the Arkansas line (22 miles west of Arkinda) 167 miles to Ardmore, Oklahoma.

-The "Houston, East and West Texas Railway", and the Texas Southeastern Railroad (Lufkin to Ratcliff, Tx) are associated with Keith's Texas timber land.
+The "Houston, East and West Texas Railway", and the Texas Southeastern Railroad (Lufkin to Ratcliff, Texas) are associated with Keith's Texas timber land.